kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 		lines(lowess(x,y))        # show the smoother
 		abline(model, col="red")  # and show the least squares model

 #.
-Plot a normal probability plot, or a qq-plot, of the residuals.
+Plot a normal probability plot, or a q-q plot, of the residuals.
 Are they normally distributed?
 If not, investigate if a transformation of the |y| variable might improve them.
 But also see the additional plots on checking for non-linearity and consider adding extra explanatory variables.

 	.. code-block:: s